Dragonkeeper (film): Plot

 Danzi attacks the royal palace, battling Imperial soldiers led by Kwan.
 Working together, Ping and Hua manage to infiltrate the palace and recover the dragon egg.
 Pursued by the Emperor's soldiers, they escape with the help of Wang Chao, who leads them to an underground catacomb where Diao has a secret laboratory.
 Chao betrays Ping and travels with Diao via an underground river to his secret laboratory.
 Danzi, Kwan, Ping and Hua eventually converge at Diao's laboratory, where the dragon hunter uses sorcery to transfer the dragon egg's Qi into himself, transforming himself into a giant dragon-like monster.

 A repentant Wang Chao sacrifices himself to free the dragon egg from Diao's transformation chamber.
-The transformed Diao gains the upper hand over the wounded Danzi.
-However, Ping convinces Danzi to let the ravenous Diao absorb more of his Qi.
-The monstrous Diao is crushed to death by falling rocks within the cavern.
-While the Imperial soldiers escape to the surface, Ping and Hua escape with Danzi to the coast with the dragon egg.
-Ping uses her Qi to lift the mortally wounded Danzi into the air, allowing the dragon to fly across the ocean to the Isle Of the Blest, where he can be healed.
-Danzi leaves Ping and Hua to look after his newly hatched son.
+The transformed Diao gains the upper hand over the wounded Danzi, but Ping convinces Danzi to let the ravenous Diao absorb more of his Qi, making him grow so big he is crushed to death by falling rocks within the cavern.
+While the Imperial soldiers escape to the surface, Ping and Hua escape with Danzi and the dragon egg to the coast, where they find the pool that will allow the egg to hatch.
+Ping uses her Qi to lift the mortally wounded Danzi into the air, allowing him to fly across the ocean to the Isle Of the Blest, where he can be healed, while Ping and Hua look after his newly hatched son.